 Filmmaking is an art, just like music composition or watercolor painting or poetry writing.
 And pursuing that art requires you to wear a lot of different hats.

 All of those hats have something in common.
 The end goal is to tell a story, to make the viewer feel something.
 Videos can be nothing short of modern magic, a way for people to experience a place or a time or a lifestyle outside of the norm.

 Creating this kind of next-level content isn’t just about knowing which lens to use.
-It’s not about how you use lighting or effects.
+It’s not about how you use lighting, shoot on green screen, or video effects.
 It’s not even about the quality of your script or on-screen talent.

 Telling a good story means knowing how to bring all the pieces together.
 And one key piece — something that often gets overlooked next to flashier things like cameras and coloring — is background music.

 There are unsung heroes in every industry and field.
 (In fact, there’s a good chance that you have experience in that role if you’ve worked in video for very long.)
 But the concept of overlooked or underappreciated workers applies to non-human things too.

 Background music does a lot of the heavy lifting in video content.
 Spending too much time in a scene or delivering too much exposition through dialogue is awkward.
 But adding in the right song can bring location to a place or hint at the subtle emotions in a conversation.

 In other words, background music lets you cram more storytelling into your video without dragging things out or adding onto the runtime.
 A smart song choice can be a life hack for a content creator, and it’s a tool worth understanding and using.

 Let’s look at some examples of how background music can develop your storytelling style.

 In The Fellowship of the Ring, Howard Shore’s theme for the Shire is memorable and evocative.
 The music somehow gives life to a place that had been in people’s imaginations for (at the time) almost 65 years.
 That, in itself, played a large role in why this piece of music became so popular.